Deja-Vu1/Tic-Tac-Toe-Python/README.md

 ## Getting Started

-Just, copy and run.
+Just, download and run.
 No need to load the random lib

 ### Prerequisites